huafengyu/AVVRV2045/index.md

 # 2022 Autonomy Verification & Validation Workshop

-In order to support the development of a V&V roadmap ([Vision 2045 of V&V for Autonomy](#vision-2045-of-verification-&-validation-for-autonomy)) for Autonomy, Boeing and NASA are holding an Autonomy Verification & Validation Workshop on May 23, 2022 in Boeing’ El Segundo site in California.
+In order to support the development of a V&V roadmap ([Vision 2045 of V&V for Autonomy](#vision-2045-of-verification-&-validation-for-autonomy)) for Autonomy, Boeing and NASA are holding an Autonomy Verification & Validation Workshop on May 23, 2022 in Boeing’s El Segundo site in California.
 The workshop is open to all (industry, academics, and government).
 More information about the workshop (registration, agenda, location, ...) can be found [here](#autonomy-verification-and-validation-workshop-information).

 Note that the workshop is being held just before the <a href="https://nfm2022.caltech.edu/">NASA Formal Methods</a> (NFM) Symposium on May 24-27, 2022 in Pasadena, California.